greenhub-project/docs/api/authentication.md

 All requests to the GreenHub API require authentication.

 Authentication to the API is performed via **HTTP Basic Auth**.
-This is achieved by sending a valid API token in the request header.
+This is achieved by sending a valid API key in the request header.

 To authenticate requests in this way, pass your API token via the HTTP Authorization header: